 Our Patented Device: Attractive Toxic Sugar Bait SRD

-Our patented mosquito control technology, the Attractive Toxic Sugar Bait SRD (slow-release device), is proven to dispel over 95% of localized mosquitoes within 15 days.
+Our patent pending mosquito control technology, the Attractive Toxic Sugar Bait SRD (slow-release device), is proven to dispel over 95% of localized mosquitoes within 15 days.
 In most areas, the kill rate nears 100% as the device continues to kill future generations.
-After 90 days, and significantly warmer weather, the device must be re-applied for guaranteed mosquito reduction rates for the following 3 months.
+After up to 90 days and significantly warmer weather, the device must be re-deployed for guaranteed mosquito reduction rates for the following up to 90-day period.
 The Attractive Toxic Sugar Bait SRD fully functions as an attractant and killer for up to 90 days (rain dependent for longer success).
 The males enter looking for nectar (one of their favorite foods), females enter looking for blood (required prior to laying eggs), they eat a mixture that eventually causes their stomachs to rupture.